Career Options for Graduates

 Your days and weeks are varied on the help desk.
 Sometimes you’re building laptops and getting them ready for users, other times you’re talking to people over the phone or internet to walk them through a hardware or software issue.
 But we think it’s best you hear from real IT help desk workers themselves.

-Check out Creating IT Futures’ video series, Test Drive an IT Career, and hear from people like Adrienne, an IT technician.
+Check out Creating IT Futures’ video series, Test Drive an IT Career, and hear from people like John, a web manager.

 Where Can You Go After Your First IT Job